EPAENERGYSTAR/epathermostat/docs/tutorial.rst

 thermostat data involves downloading hourly weather data from a remote source - in this case, the NCDC.

 The following loads an lazy iterator over the thermostats.
+This will set up up to three connections to the NCDC at a time to download thermostat data.
+This maximum is the maximum number of FTP connections the NCDC will allow from one IP address.
 The thermostats will be loaded into memory as necessary in the following steps.

 .. code-block:: python